JennyEMorrison/airport/README.md

 To ensure safety
 I want to prevent landing when weather is stormy

-Currently passing forst 3 examples
+Currently passing first 3 examples